gradybknight/brewery-spa/README.md

 While there is cleaning performed on the frontend to make IBU and ABV range selection work, I did not spend time cleaning descriptions.

 To speed key word searching, upon initial retrieval of the beers list, each beer's description is parsed to create a dictionary of keywords.
 The key word acts as the key and an array of all beers' containing the key word is the property.
 By doing this, selecting for a key word will yield all the associated beers in O(1).

+I realize the container BeerManagement is painfully long.
+The bulk of the logic which handles the AND/OR selections as well as the behavior of clicking the action button for a beer all reside in this container.
+Stripping the logic and formatting from this component, there are only 10 components included which describe the UI for the container.
+I realize long coded components is generally an anti-pattern.
+In this case, I found it useful to have the entirity of the display on logic in one encapsulation.

 **Backend**